MarkPearlCoZa/Blog_General/_posts/2016-08-18-Tester-Notes.md

 Thinking about context, oracles and heuristics and the <a href="{{ site.url }}/assets/documents/heuristic-test-strategy-model.pdf">heuristic test strategy model</a>.

+The Heuristic Test Strategy Model is a set of patterns for designing a test strategy.
+The immediate purpose of this model is to remind testers of what to think about when they are creating tests.
+Ultimately, it is intended to be customized and used to facilitate dialog and direct self-learning among professional testers.

+- see detailed description of the <a href="{{ site.url }}/assets/documents/heuristic-test-strategy-model.pdf">heuristic test strategy model</a>.

 #### Testing the Teddies

 - <a href="{{ site.url }}/assets/documents/Teddy-Tests.zip">Teddy Personas</a>